LukaszPienkowski/Computer-Vision-for-Audio/README.md

 ## `get_data.py`

 The `get_data.py` script downloads English audio from the [`facebook/voxpopuli`](https://huggingface.co/datasets/facebook/voxpopuli) Hugging Face dataset and organises it into two classes by speaker identity.
 Class 0 is built from VoxPopuli speakers (large, diverse "world" set).
-Class 1 target-speaker recordings are sourced from the [IQT Labs Voices dataset](https://iqtlabs.github.io/voices/) and placed in `my_records/`.
+Class 1 target-speaker recordings are sourced from the same dataset and the ones placed in `my_records/`.

 ### Functionality:
 - **Hugging Face Integration**: Streams data using the `datasets` library.
 Requires a `HF_TOKEN` in a `.env` file.